ucdavis-bioinformatics-training/2022-December-Spatial-Transcriptomics/data_reduction/Expression_Matrix.md

 V1_Mouse_Brain_Sagittal_Posterior_Section_2	V1_Mouse_Brain_Sagittal_Posterior_Section_2_image.tif	V19L29-035	C1
 ```

 This file will be parsed by the 01-spaceranger.slurm script, and the fields provided as arguments to spaceranger count.
-Take a few minutes to examine the arguments to Space Ranger.
+Take a few minutes to examine the arguments to Space Ranger, the content of the input files (both fastq and image).

 ```bash
 less scripts/01-spaceranger.slurm